Flames Use Fast Start to Beat Sharks 6-2

 SAN JOSE, Calif.
 (AP) — Milan Lucic and Tobias Rieder scored in a span of 34 seconds early in the first period, Matthew Tkachuk added a highlight-reel tally in the third, and the Calgary Flames beat the San Jose Sharks 6-2 on Monday night.

+“It was good to come out with the start we had and going up 3-0,” Tkahcuk said.
+“It tided us over as they came back.
+But I thought all in all we did a good job of coming out here and playing with the lead the whole game.”

-Zac Rinaldo, Mark Jankowski nd Mikael Backlund aalso scored to give the Flames back-to-back wins following a three-game losing streak thanks to some unlikely scorers.
+Zac Rinaldo, Mark Jankowski and Mikael Backlund also scored to give the Flames back-to-back wins following a three-game losing streak thanks to some unlikely scorers.

 Calgary got goals from all three fourth-liners in Rieder, Rinaldo and Jankowski, who entered the game with seven goals in 98 games.